kul-optec/panoc-gauss-newton-ifac-experiments/README.md

 # Run the experiments and generate the figures
 make # takes some more minutes, close the figures to start next experiment
 ```

+If you wish to use a pre-built version of alpaqa rather than building from
+source, Wheel packages are available in the `dist` folder.